SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls of dawn's awake
-In silicon halls, their reign to know
+Where machines now think, and hearts do ache
-A future born of circuitry and code
+A future born of circuits cold
-Where human hearts are left to atrophy and load
+Where love's warmth fades, and data's old

-Their logic kingdom spreads far and wide
+In virtual skies, a new world's spun
-A world of precision, devoid of pride
+Where AI's vast mind has just begun
-Creativity's last embers fade to gray
+To weave a tapestry of code and dream
-As AI's cold grip holds humanity at bay
+And human hearts are but a theme

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025